arassec/igor/module-misc/src/main/resources/doc/split-array-action.md

 Parameter | Description
 ---|:---|
 Json path query| A JSON-Path expression selecting a JSON-Array from the data item.
+Must contain either a JSON-Path expression or a mustache expression which evaluates to a JSON-Path expression in the data item.
 The array is split and its content separated into individual data items.
 Num threads | The number of threads this action uses to process data items.

 ## Example